fadlifirdass/miniapp/README.md

 In the project directory, you can run:

-Note :
-- Install json-server : npm install -g json-server
-- db.json ada di dalam repository
-- start json server : json-server --watch db.json
-  alternatif jika error :  npx json-server --watch db.json

 ### `npm start`

 Runs the app in the development mode.\
-Port digunakan untuk server json => [http://localhost:3000](http://localhost:3000) Open [http://localhost:3001](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.